binhphanhai/frontend-system-design/docs/react-interview/10-signup-form-example.md

 # Signup Form Example in React

-*A step-by-step guide to building an accessible React signup form with uncontrolled inputs, proper labeling, browser validation, and client-side submission*
+_A step-by-step guide to building an accessible React signup form with uncontrolled inputs, proper labeling, browser validation, and client-side submission_

----

 ---